wearpants/twiggy/doc/configuration.rst

     If both ``emitters`` and ``output`` are None and `incremental` is False then :data:`twiggy.emitters` will be cleared.

 Sometimes you want to have an entry in ``args`` or ``kwargs`` that is a python object.
 For instance, :class:`~twiggy.outputs.StreamOutput` takes a stream keyword argument so you may want to give ``sys.stdout`` to it.
-If you are writing the configuration in Python code you can simply include the actual object in the field.
-However, if you are writing in a text configuration file, you need another way to specify this.
-Twiggy allows you to prefix the string with ``ext://`` in this case.
+If you are building the configuration dictionary in Python code you can simply use the actual object.
+However, if you are writing in a text configuration file, you can specify existing objects by prefixing the string with ``ext://``.
 When Twiggy sees that the string starts with ``ext://`` it will strip off the prefix and then try to import an object with the rest of the name.

 Here's an example config that you might find in a YAML config file: